dfirebaugh/bop/README.md

 # bop.js

-`bop` is a no-build JavaScript library for creating web components.
+`bop` is tiny no build wrapper library for creating web components.

-i.e. you can just drop in `src/bop.js` into your project.

 ## Quick Start